Old National Centre: Construction

 The edifice is themed after Moorish mosques found in the Middle East and Egypt.
 Features of the building include stained-glass windows, terra cotta trim, minarets, and brown and yellow brick banding.
 A 208 ft tall tower is at the southeast corner.
 An addition to the temple was designed to blend with the existing structure.
 The Egyptian-themed auditorium, added as part of the 1922 addition, had already been planned before the discovery of the 18th dynasty Pharaoh Tutankhamun's tomb, which coincided with the opening of the auditorium.

 Facilities

 The main sections of Murat Shrine are the 2,000-seat concert hall and the 2,500-seat performing arts theater.
 Today, there are nine areas for hosting events.
 The Egyptian Room can hold 2,000 people for a standing cocktail reception.
 The smaller areas are the Corinthian Hall, the Corinthian Annex, the Corinthian Meeting Room, the Great Hall, the Imperial Lounge (formerly the "Crowne Room"), and various lobby areas.

+Concerts

+The Old National Centre has hosted numerous concerts with bands such as Babymetal, Elle King, Huddy, Pennywise, Mitski, State Champs and Sierra Ferrell.